 Software with autoscaling/microservices, and feedback monitoring, is antifragile because there is gain from increased duress.
-Examples are AWS scaling of EC2 instances at infrastructure level and OpenShift scaling of app containers.
-Russ Miles wrote a book on creating antifragile software with microservices.
+For example, AWS scaling of EC2 instances at infrastructure level and OpenShift scaling of app containers.
+Russ Miles wrote a book on creating antifragile sw with microservices.
 And, here are some Perficient articles on autoscaling with IBM WebSphere and MQ and IIBA HQ, Oracle WebCenter, and Elastic Beanstalk.

 5. Antifragile Software Design

-Genetic Programming (GP) is designs that are expected to evolve and there is a group dedicated to this.
-Consider open source as an antifragile approach and also well-aged platforms because technology mortality decreases with time (Lindy Effect).
-Use principles of chaos engineering to address uncertainty and there is work on Lineage Driven Failure Injection (LDFI) to study fault tolerance of systems.
+Genetic Programming (GP) is designs that are expected to evolve.
+There is a group dedicated to this.
+Consider open source as an antifragile approach and well-aged platforms because, tech mortality decreases with time (Lindy Effect).
+Use principles of chaos engineering to address uncertainty.
+And, there is work on Lineage Driven Failure Injection (LDFI) to study fault tolerance of systems.

 6. An Antifragile Culture

-To produce more antifragile software, the dev process and culture should itself be more antifragile.
-Software has a tendency to reflect the culture in which it was created, so the organization is important.
+Finally, to produce more antifragile sw, the dev process and culture should itself be more antifragile.
+The org is important because sw tends to reflect the culture in which it was created.
 Rich Armstrong describes a process with a culture of FaaS, holacracy, and servant leadership.
-Bilgrin Ibryam states antifragility requires the right organization and team structure.
+Bilgrin Ibryam states antifragility requires the right org and team structure.

-Continuous deployment and DevOps is antifragile.
+So, antifragile includes continuous deployment and DevOps.
 Werner Vogel, CTO at Amazon, talks about the scaling, continuous deployment, and a workplace of the future that embraces errors.
 He says “Today’s digital business models require smaller, frequent releases to reduce risk.”